Standalone - no PC required. Integrate with any CAN bus to add temperature data. DBC included

 - White label e.g. for inclusion in your production

-We do not currently offer thermocouple probes as options for the CANmod.temp.
-Typically, use cases have very specific requirements in terms of type, specifications, mounting etc. Instead, we list a number of potential suppliers below:
+We offer a basic set of 4 x thermocouple probes (type K) for the CANmod.temp.
+These are suitable for many use cases.
+However, if you have specific requirements in terms of type, specifications, mounting etc. Instead, we list a number of potential suppliers below:

 Example: Log/stream sensor data

 The CANmod.temp is often used as an 'add-on' for the CANedge.
 This setup lets you record e.g. vehicle data via Channel 1 and temperature data via Channel 2.
 The data can be easily DBC decoded via e.g. the asammdf GUI, Python or MATLAB.

 You can also stream the sensor data in real-time via USB using SavvyCAN to view raw/decoded data (e.g. via plots) - ideal for validating your setup pre-deployment or for lab testing.log file samples asammdf savvycan